Michelle Legge

 TAX FREE

-Moving crypto between different exchanges, wallets or accounts is not a taxable event and doesn't trigger income tax.
-Having said that, it's important to keep track of these movements.
-Try an automated crypto tax software like Koinly to keep track of your cost basis.
+Moving crypto between different exchanges, wallets, or accounts is not a taxable event and doesn't trigger income tax.
+Having said that, it's important to keep track of these movements (Koinly can help with this).

 Hard forks